janarthanan-shanmugam/mailshield/README.md

   validates :email, secure_email: true end
 ```

-This will secure the email and throw an validation error if it is a spam email or disposal email or temproary email or invalid email.
+use _**secure_email: true**_

+Whenever a record being saved with invalid, spam or disposal email or no such email exists, then this will validate that and return validation error.

 ### Email Validation Features
-You can validate whether an email domain is legitimate, temporary, or suspicious with a single method:
+You can validate whether an email domain is legitimate, temporary, or suspicious with a single option:

 ```ruby